 Today I announced the NSW Government’s plan to transition the state’s fleet of 8,000 buses to zero emission technology by 2030.

 — Andrew Constance MP (@AndrewConstance) December 1, 2020

-However, NWS is far behind electrification.
+However, NSW is far behind electrification.
 Reaching the target will require a replacement rate of 1,000 buses a year from 2022.
-Constance too mentioned climate change as the reason for the challenge, starting in the state’s capital Sydney.
+Constance, too mentioned climate change as the reason for the challenge, starting in the state’s capital Sydney.

 The city’s public transport operator Transit Systems has ordered the first 31 units of 50 electric buses scheduled to come to Sydney.
-Nexport BYD and Gemilang Australia signed as suppliers with deliveries expected to start in spring 2021.
-In the current order, the Volgren bus is being assembled in Victoria using a chassis made by Nexport BYD overseas.
-So Gemilang delivers the body with the technology coming from BYD, a tactic the Chinese manufacturer also uses with ADL in Britain and Kiwi Bus Builders as mentioned above.
+Nexport BYD and Gemilang Australia signed as suppliers, with deliveries expected to start in spring 2021.
+The Volgren bus is being assembled in Victoria using a chassis made by Nexport BYD overseas in the current order.
+So Gemilang delivers the body with the technology coming from BYD, a tactic the Chinese manufacturer also uses with ADL in Britain and Kiwi Bus Builders, as mentioned above.

-At the same time, in Australia, manufacturing is still in Chinese hands with more orders already in the books from a range of manufacturers, including BCI, Yutong, Nexport BYD Gemilang and Nexport BYD Volgren.
+Simultaneously, in Australia, manufacturing is still in Chinese hands, with more orders already in the books from a range of manufacturers, including BCI, Yutong, Nexport BYD Gemilang and Nexport BYD Volgren.
 However, NSW’s Deputy Secretary of Greater Sydney Elizabeth Mildwater said local manufacturers such as Bustech and Custom Buses would be considered for further orders.
 Mildwater also noted that both of those manufacturers buses are still in testing and that Nexport is considering opening a local plant as reported.

 – ADVERTISEMENT –